open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-collectors.md

 ## Check your metrics in the backend

-After your OpenTelemetry Collector's start sending metrics to Prometheus, follow these quick steps to visualize them in Grafana:
+After your OpenTelemetry Collectors start sending metrics to Prometheus, follow these steps to visualize them in Grafana:

 ### Set up Grafana

 1. **Install Docker**: Make sure Docker is installed on your system.

-2. **Run Grafana Docker Container**: Start a Grafana server with this Docker command, which fetches the latest Grafana image:
+2. **Run Grafana Docker Container**: Start a Grafana server with the following command, which fetches the latest Grafana image:

    ```sh
    docker run -d -p 3000:3000 --name=grafana grafana/grafana
    ```

-3. **Access Grafana**: Navigate to `http://localhost:3000` in your web browser.
+3. **Access Grafana**: Open <http://localhost:3000> in your web browser.
-   The default login details are `admin` for both the username and password.
+   The default login username and password are both `admin`.

-4. **Change Password**: Upon your first login, you will be prompted to set a new password.
-Make sure to pick a secure one.
+4. **Change passwords** when prompted on first login -- pick a secure one!

 For other installation methods and more detailed instructions, refer to the [official Grafana documentation](https://grafana.com/docs/grafana/latest/#installing-grafana).